alpeasie/azl-benchmark-deploy/docs/task2.md

 ![Cluster network diagram](images/servercable2.png)

 ### Network adapter details
-The table below shows the network adapters for both servers and their intended configuration.
+The table below shows the network adapters that are enabled on both servers and how they should be configured.

 | Server name | Adapter Name | IP Address      | VLAN | MTU     |
 |-------------|--------------|-----------------|------|---------|